 Students who are, or have been, in the military will need to submit the following paperwork for possible transfer credit:

-Active personnel who do not meet criteria listed above for an AARTS must submit a DD295.
-Separated or retired personnel who also do not meet the requirements must submit a DD214.
+- Active personnel who do not meet criteria listed above for a Joint Services Transcript must submit a DD 295.
+Separated or retired personnel who also not meet the requirements must submit a DD 214.

-• Air Force personnel must submit a transcript from the Community College of the Air Force for a complete military evaluation.
+- Air Force personnel must submit a transcript from the Community College of the Air Force (CCAF) for a complete evaluation.

 All courses at Franklin are offered on a semester credit hour basis (1 quarter hour = .67 semester hour).
 Students may be deficient in credit hour requirements and degree components, and may fill deficiencies in the following ways (A transfer deficiency occurs when a student transfers less than the required number of credit hours for each course):

 • General Education core deficiencies of three hours or fewer may be met with General Education courses, Major Area electives, or University electives.
 Deficiencies of four hours or more must be met with General Education electives.
 (Effective for new students beginning Winter 2007)

 • Business/Professional Core deficiencies may be met with Major Area electives or Business/Professional Core equivalent credit.

 • Major Area deficiencies must be met with Major Area electives.